redis/docs/content/operate/rs/security/access-control/create-roles/create-cluster-roles.md

     {{<image filename="images/rs/access-control-role-panel.png" alt="Add role with name" >}}

 1. Enter a descriptive name for the role.
-This will be used to reference the role when configuring users.

     {{<image filename="images/rs/access-control-role-name.png" alt="Add role with name" >}}

-1. Choose a **Cluster management role**.
-The default is **None**.
+1. Choose a **Cluster management role** to determine cluster management permissions.

-1. Do not add any ACLs, so databases cannot be accessed when using this role.
+1. To prevent database access when using this role, do not add any ACLs.

 1. Select **Save**.

-    {{<image filename="images/rs/access-control-role-save.png" alt="Add databases to access" >}}

 ## Next steps